Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 \subsubsection{Semantic Segmentation}

 We integrate the Segment Anything Model (SAM)~\cite{kirillov2023segment}, a widely adopted VFM, into our framework.
-Since SAM produces only segmentation masks that delineate object boundaries, it cannot directly generate semantic labels for target images.
-Following a similar strategy~\cite{yan2023sam4udass, yang2025sam}, we first generate target-domain masks with SAM offline and cache them for reuse throughout the adaptation process.
-This design substantially reduces training time, as SAM’s per-image inference often takes tens of seconds, making online inference prohibitive.
-The cached masks are then used to refine the teacher’s pseudo-labels via majority voting~\cite{yan2023sam4udass}, where each object mask is assigned the class label most frequently predicted by the teacher model within its region.
-This refinement mitigates uncertain or inconsistent teacher predictions, effectively transferring indirect knowledge from SAM to the UDA model.
-As a result, the student network benefits from enhanced pseudo-labels ($\tilde{y}_\text{seg, T}$), which is particularly advantageous for lightweight models that often struggle with object boundary predictions.
-Meanwhile, source-domain ground-truth labels ($y_\text{seg, S}$) are directly used for supervision.
+Since SAM produces only segmentation masks that delineate object boundaries, it cannot directly provide semantic labels for target images.
+Following a similar strategy~\cite{yan2023sam4udass, yang2025sam}, we generate target-domain masks with SAM offline and cache them for reuse during the adaptation process.
+This substantially reduces training time, as SAM’s per-image inference can take tens of seconds, making online use prohibitive.
+The cached masks are used to refine the teacher’s pseudo-labels via majority voting~\cite{yan2023sam4udass}, assigning each object mask the class most frequently predicted by the teacher within its region.
+This refinement mitigates inconsistent teacher predictions, transferring indirect knowledge from SAM to the UDA model.
+As a result, the student benefits from enhanced pseudo-labels ($\tilde{y}_\text{seg, T}$), particularly advantageous for lightweight models that often struggle with object boundary predictions.
+Meanwhile, source-domain ground-truth labels ($y_\text{seg, S}$) are used directly for supervision.